AayushK11/Practice-Projects/Neural Network/Simple Shallow Neural Net/README.md

-The Model predicts the output of the AND gate
+The Model predicts the output of the OR gate

 Model description:
 2 input nodes (Because of 2 input features)